maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 Service discoverability is intended to facilitate the dissemination of the e-Navigation service information.
-As such, the employed mechanism should follow the most widely-used set of standards, which in the maritime domain related directly to the IEC 63173-2 ED1 standard, more widely known as SECOM.
+As such, the employed mechanism should follow the most widely-used set of standards, which in the maritime domain related directly to the IEC 63173-2 ED1 standard [5], more widely known as SECOM.

 SECOM already defines a mechanism for service discovery and this should be employed by the MSR.
 Apart from the requirements set by SECOM however, the